bryancasler/fat.css/README.md

 ## Differentiators
  * HTML Tags are Cross-Browser Normalized thanks to Normalize.css and Sanitize.css.
- * HTML Tags are individually styled.
-No groupings of similar HTML tags.
+ * HTML Tags are individually styled and with no groupings of similar HTML tags that makes it perfect for [purge.css](https://purgecss.com)
  * Every unit value is REM based.
  * Includes a style testing page that has every HTML element.
  * Intentionally no IE11 Support, There's no going back now.